"And now the hands of time are standing still,

 FAMILY MOLOSSSIDAE: FREE-TAILED BATS

-The family Cosmopolitan Molossidae (free-tailed bats) includes several very small species of genera like Molossus and Tadarida.
-Mainly insectivores, these forms often roost close to human habitations, though they can likewise be found in caverns and other such natural environs.
+The Cosmopolitan family Molossidae (free-tailed bats) includes several very small species of genera like Molossus and Tadarida.
+Mainly insectivores, these forms often roost close to human habitations, though they can likewise be found in caverns and other such natural refugia.
 Molossids are usually good climbers.
 Their long and narrow wings require them to attain some speed before the become airborne, which is the reason why the take off their lairs by dropping vertically from their perch before they extend their wings.

 FAMILY MORMOOPIDAE: MOUSTACHED BATS